mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 we have a total Defensive DM of 6.

 Auto-Repair
-The rating of the ship’s Auto-Repair software, if any.
+The rating of the ship's Auto-Repair software, if any.

 Adjusted Hull Points
 As with the normal space combat rules, the fleet